WangWenjun559/Weiss/scrapers/README.md

   To use IMDB scraper, please make sure you have `python 2.7` installed and `IMDbPY`.
 Furthermore, a few changes for the `IMDbPY` need to be done in order to support the scraping.
-The changed file are also located in the repo.
+The changed file are also located in `imdb/package`.
 You can just replace thses file at the proper place of the python package directory.